 My grandma, Mary Ella Tway Dorman Pinto, in addition to having the longest, coolest name I’ve ever heard, shared my love for sweets.
 She kept boxes of assorted See’s candy truffles in her freezer and would pull them out for an after dinner treat.
 She would turn the candy over and poke the bottom to get a glimpse of the filling, then would put half of them back in the box!
 Oh, the things adorable little ladies over eighty can get away with . . .
 I now keep a container of these coconut candies in my freezer, a habit that Mary Ella Tway Dorman Pinto is surely smiling down on me for.

-The freezer is important in getting these candies to stick together.
+Note: The freezer is important in getting these candies to stick together.
 It’s all held together by chilled coconut oil, which becomes solid when cold.
 That’s why it’s a good idea to keep these sweet morsels in the freezer.
-Also things are hidden when in the freezer, so you won’t have to share as many…
+Also, these are easy to hide in the freezer, so you won’t have to share as many!

-- Place 1 Tablespoon coconut oil and 1⁄2 cup dark chocolate in a small pot.
-Place the pot in a medium skillet, with an inch of water, over medium heat.
+Place 1 tablespoon coconut oil and 1⁄2 cup dark chocolate in a small pot.
+Place the pot in a medium skillet over medium heat.
 Mix until smooth.